Michelle Ye Hee Lee: Career

 After graduation from university, Lee served as government accountability reporter with The Arizona Republic, where she covered public money, regulatory loopholes and state and county politics of Arizona.
 For the reporting of Yarnell Hill Fire in 2013, Lee and her staff at the Arizona Republic were finalists for the 2014 Pulitzer Prize.
 For her investigation into Arizona's failures in tracking and monitoring homeless sex offenders, she was named a finalist for the Livingston Awards for Young Journalists.

 In 2014, she joined The Washington Post and wrote for the Washington Post "Fact Checker", which rates statements by politicians, usually on a range of one to four Pinocchios – with one Pinocchio for minor shading of the facts and four Pinocchios for outright lies.
 If the statement is truthful, the person will get a rare "Geppetto".
 In 2017 Lee left the fact-checking team and moved to the Posts political enterprise and investigations section, where she covered money and influence in American politics.

 With The Washington Post, she reported on the 2018 North Korea–United States Singapore Summit from Seoul.
 Lee is currently a member of the Investigative Reporters and Editors and lectured students at a local high school through Press Pass Mentors program.

 In 2017, she was elected as the President of the Asian American Journalists Association (AAJA), which is a membership nonprofit responsible for advancing diversity in newsrooms, and ensuring fair and accurate coverage of communities of color.
 In August 2020, Lee was re-elected to serve as the President of AAJA for a second term.
+She served this position till 2022 and was succeeded by Nicole Dungca.

 In December 2020, she was appointed as Tokyo bureau chief of The Washington Post.
 The assignment carries responsibility of reporting on Japan, North Korea and South Korea.